chaiboub23/rpi-car/RemoteControl.md

 </body>
 </html>
 ```
 This is the html file shown at the homepage.
 It contains all the buttons that redirect to the webpages defined by Flask.
+This is done by embedding a button element inside an a element, which uses the button